railwayapp/docs/src/docs/develop/services.md

 layout="responsive"
 width={800} height={317} quality={100} />

-By default Railway will scale your service up to the the specified vCPU and Memory limits of your plan.
+By default Railway will scale your service up to the specified vCPU and Memory limits of your plan.
 You can scale horizontally by manually increasing the number of replicas for a service.

 To change the number of replicas per deploy within your service, go to the service settings view and look for the "Replicas" field in the "Deploy" section.
 This will create multiple instances of your service and distribute traffic between them.